Platformatory/kafka-performance-suite/README.md

-A Helm chart to run Kafka benchmarks.
+A batteries-included setup to run Kafka latency-related benchmarks and visualize them.

 # Motivation